ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: sample_clock_timebase_source

     Specifies the Sample Clock Timebase source.
-    To change the device configuration, call the niFgen_AbortGeneration function or wait for the generation to complete.
+    To change the device configuration, call the :py:meth:`nifgen.Session.abort` function or wait for the generation to complete.